International cooperation: European Wilderness Society and the United States

 The Wilderness Fellow Exchange Programme is tailored for managers of Wilderness areas and Wilderness experts.
 They will spend several weeks in a Wilderness area of the other country.
 The goal is to get insights to the Wilderness uniqueness, stewardship tasks and conflicts.
 We believe that hands-on Wilderness knowledge exchange will be fruitful and benefiting for all attending fellows.

-During her trip, Verena will also be working on the organisation of international Wilderness workshops as well as the possible implementation of a European Leave No Trace Training Centre.
+During her trip, Verena also worked on the organisation of international Wilderness workshops as well as the possible implementation of the European version of the Leave No Trace guidelines.

 US Trip Schedule

-For the realization of these projects she will meet numerous organisations and travel to several Wilderness Areas and National Parks in Washington D.C., Colorado, Idaho, Montana and California, such as the:
+For the realization of these projects she met numerous organisations and travel to several Wilderness Areas and National Parks in Washington D.C., Colorado, Idaho, Montana and California, such as the:

 - WILD Foundation,